ansys/pystk/doc/source/api/ansys/stk/core/graphics/TextBatchPrimitive.rst

 TextBatchPrimitive
 ==================

-.. py:class:: TextBatchPrimitive
+.. py:class:: ansys.stk.core.graphics.TextBatchPrimitive

-   Bases: py:obj:`~ITextBatchPrimitive`, py:obj:`~IPrimitive`
+   Bases: py:obj:`~ansys.stk.core.graphics.ITextBatchPrimitive`, py:obj:`~ansys.stk.core.graphics.IPrimitive`

    Render one or more strings in the 3D scene.
 For best performance, avoid creating lots of batches with only a few strings each.
 See the Batching Performance Overview.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: TextBatchPrimitive

 Overview
 --------